johnchourajr/buen-type/README.md

   buenTypeTailwind(
     { addUtilities },
     {
+      customHeadlines,
+      customTexts,
       disableDefaults: true,
     },
   );
-};
+}

 module.exports = {
   //  ...
-  plugins: [
+  plugins: [typePlugin],
-    typePlugin
-  ]
 };
 ```

+## Framework Compatibility

+- **Next.js**: We recommend using the Tailwind CSS 3 approach until Next.js provides official Tailwind CSS 4 support.
+- **Vite/Standalone**: Tailwind CSS 4's CSS-based approach should work well.
+- **Custom Build Setups**: Test thoroughly with your specific toolchain.

+For more details, see the [Migration Guide](./MIGRATION.md).

 ## Contributing

-This project is maintained by John Choura, but it open to contributions from anyone.
-See [CONTRIBUTORS](https://github.com/johnchourajr/buen-type/blob/main/CONTRIBUTORS.md) for a guide on how to contribute.
+This project is maintained by John Choura, but is open to contributions from anyone.
+See [CONTRIBUTING.md](https://github.com/johnchourajr/buen-type/blob/main/CONTRIBUTING.md) for a guide on how to contribute.

 ## License